Efficiently Serving Large Multimodal Models Using EPD Disaggregation: Experiments

 \subsection{SLO Attainment for End-to-End Generation}

-In this experiment, we evaluate the goodput of EPD and the baselines in an online setting, where 100 multimodal requests arrive following a Poisson process with rate $\lambda$.
+In this experiment, we evaluate the goodput of EPD and the baselines in an online setting where 100 multimodal requests arrive following a Poisson process with rate $\lambda$.
 The length of output tokens is fixed to 10.
 We test requests with 2 and 4 images, each at a resolution of $4032 \times 3024$.
 The details of the corresponding SLO criteria are discussed in \cref{sec:slo-criteria}.
 The results for three models (columns) are presented in \cref{fig:e2e-slo-plots}.
-The X-axis represents the per-GPU request rate ($\lambda$/\#GPUs), and the Y-axis indicates the percentage of requests meeting both TTFT and TPOT requirements, with a 90\% threshold denoted by a black dotted line.
+The X-axis represents the overall request rate ($\lambda$), and the Y-axis indicates the percentage of requests meeting both TTFT and TPOT requirements, with a 90\% threshold denoted by a black dotted line.

 EPD outperforms all baselines, achieving over 90\% SLO attainment at lower request rates.
 This is due to its ability to parallelize the computationally intensive image encoding step across multiple GPUs.
-DistServe and vLLM often maintain less than 10\% attainment due to interference.
-Meanwhile, comparing the first and second rows for varying image counts per request (2 and 4), we observe that while more images per request increase workload, EPD maintains reasonable performance, whereas baseline SLO attainment drops significantly.
-Lastly, InternVL, being prefill-heavy, experiences queuing delays due to the higher number of image tokens, particularly at higher request rates.
-This effect exacerbates performance degradation from the 8B to the 26B model.
-In contrast, MiniCPM-V, optimized to generate fewer image tokens, avoids these delays and achieves better overall latency.
-Further, we provide more results with 6 and 8 images in \cref{sec:remain-slo-results-68}.
+DistServe and vLLM often maintain less than 10\% SLO attainment due to interference.
+Meanwhile, comparing the first and second rows for varying image counts per request (2 and 4), we observe that, while more images per request increase the workload, EPD maintains reasonable performance, whereas baselines' SLO attainment drops significantly.
+Lastly, InternVL, which is prefill-heavy, experiences queuing delays due to the higher number of image tokens, particularly at higher request rates.
+This effect further exacerbates the performance degradation from the 8B to the 26B model.
+In contrast, MiniCPM-V, optimized to generate fewer image tokens, avoids these delays and achieves lower overall latency.
+Further results with 6 and 8 images are provided in \cref{sec:remain-slo-results-68}.